Keisuke Honda: Milan

 On 27 October 2013, Milan manager Massimiliano Allegri announced a deal for Honda to join Milan on a free transfer in January 2014.
 Honda officially joined the team on 4 January 2014 on a contract lasting until June 2017 and wore the number 10 jersey.

 On 12 January 2014, Honda made his debut coming on as a substitute for Robinho in a 4–3 Serie A defeat to Sassuolo.
 On 15 January, Honda made his full debut for Milan, scoring in the 3–1 Coppa Italia quarter-final win against Spezia.
 He scored his first Serie A goal in Genoa-Milan, which was won by the Rossoneri 1–2.
 Honda's contribution for Milan in the latter half of the 2013–14 season was considered disappointing, and he himself stated that "this is not me".

 On 31 August 2014, Honda scored for Milan against Lazio, netting the club's first goal of the season as the Rossoneri won 3–1 in Filippo Inzaghi's Serie A debut as manager.
 Honda went on to score Milan's second goal against Parma on 14 September, helping Milan to win a nine-goal thriller, 5–4.
 Honda provided an assist for Giacomo Bonaventura's opening goal and scored a bullet header to restore Milan's lead, from Ignazio Abate's cross.
 In Milan's next match against Empoli, Honda drilled in a shot on the edge of the box equalizing for Milan as the sides drew 2–2.
 Honda scored with a precise free kick over the Chievo wall in a 2–0 win on 4 October.
 Honda scored his first brace playing for Milan in a 3–1 away win against Verona on 19 October.
 On 21 May 2017, Honda scored against Bologna winning the game and thus qualifying Milan to the Europa League for the first time since the 2013–14 season from a free kick.

 Pachuca

 On 14 July 2017, Mexican club Pachuca announced the signing of Honda.
 On 23 August 2017, Honda scored on his debut in a 4–1 win over Veracruz.

 Melbourne Victory

 On 6 August 2018, Honda signed for Australian A-League side Melbourne Victory.
 He scored on his A-League debut, in Victory's opening game of the 2018–19 A-League, a 2–1 loss to Melbourne City in the Melbourne Derby.
-On 3 May 2019, Honda announced that he will be leaving the club at the end of the 2018–19 A-League season, also stating that he will not be signing with an A-League team following his departure.
+On 3 May 2019, Honda announced that he would leave the club at the end of the 2018–19 A-League season, also stating that he would not sign with an A-League team following his departure.